Revolving Door (advertisement): Furlough program

 The original State inmate furlough program, for which convicted first-degree murderers were ineligible, was actually signed into law by Republican Governor Francis W. Sargent in 1972.
 After the Massachusetts Supreme Court ruled that this right extended to first-degree murderers, the Massachusetts legislature quickly passed a bill prohibiting furloughs for such inmates.
 However, in 1976, Dukakis vetoed this bill.
 The program remained in effect through the intervening term of governor Edward J. King and was abolished during Dukakis' final term of office on April 28, 1988.
 This abolition only occurred after the Lawrence Eagle Tribune had run 175 stories about the furlough program and won a Pulitzer Prize.
 Dukakis continued to argue that the program was 99 percent effective; yet, as the Lawrence Eagle Tribune pointed out, no state outside of Massachusetts, nor any federal program, would grant a furlough to a prisoner serving life without parole.

 Related ads

 2014 Gubernatorial Election in Illinois

-In the 2014 Illinois governors' race, Republican gubernatorial candidate (and eventual governor) Bruce Rauner created an attack ad entitled "Unthinkable," alleging that then-governor Pat Quinn "secretly" released 230+ violent offenders early, such as wife-beaters, rapists, sex offenders, and murderers.
+In the 2014 Illinois governors' race, Republican gubernatorial candidate (and eventual governor) Bruce Rauner created an attack ad entitled "Unthinkable", alleging that then-governor Pat Quinn "secretly" released 230+ violent offenders early, such as wife-beaters, rapists, sex offenders, and murderers.
 The ad went on to say that the consequences were "unthinkable": sexual assault of a minor, aggravated assaults, domestic abuse, and more murders.
 The video ends with the voiceover saying "Now Pat Quinn Wants Four More Years?"

+Popular culture

+In the Simpsons episode "Sideshow Bob Roberts", Sideshow Bob runs for Mayor of Springfield against incumbent "Diamond Joe" Quimby.
+His campaign runs an attack ad against Quimby very similar to the Bush/Quayle Revolving Door ad, but in addition to revolving doors, prisoners are also seen leaving the prison via escalators and ski-lifts, before running away laughing.
+The narrator intones: "Mayor Quimby supports revolving door prisons.
+Mayor Quimby even released Sideshow Bob - a man twice convicted of attempted murder.
+Can you trust a man like Mayor Quimby?
+Vote Sideshow Bob for mayor!"